storacha/piri/docs/setup/tls-termination.md

 ## Overview

-This section configures how your domains (from the [Network Requirements](./prerequisites.md#network-requirements)) connect to your Piri servers:
+This section configures how your domain (from the [Network Requirements](./prerequisites.md#network-requirements)) connects to your Piri server:

 ```
 Internet → Your Domain → Nginx (HTTPS) → Piri Server (HTTP)
          ↓                   ↓                ↓
-   piri.example.com      Port 443        Port 3000 (UCAN)
+   piri.example.com      Port 443        Port 3000
-   up.piri.example.com   Port 443        Port 3001 (PDP)
 ```

 ## Why TLS Termination is Required